 The Anchorage School District is committed to providing reasonable accommodations, according to applicable state and federal laws, to all individuals with a qualified physical or mental disability.

 Work is performed in a professional environment with a wide variety of individuals having differing functions, personalities and abilities, including working with diverse groups of people in a variety of different settings.

 While performing the duties of this job the employee may be regularly exposed to a video display.
 The employee may be exposed to outdoor weather conditions.
 The noise level in the work environment is usually moderate.

 This job description in no way states or implies that these are the only duties to be performed by the employee(s) in this position.
 Employees will be required to follow any other job-related instructions and to perform any other job related duties as requested by any person authorized to give instructions or assignments.

 Anchorage School District (ASD) employees must possess the ability to read and write in English.
 This also includes the ability to communicate in English with school staff, co-workers, and the public; as well as have the ability to comprehend and carry out oral and written directions and understand and follow English instructions and written documents.

 This position may be required to work in ASD facilities on the military installations (JBER).
-Please visit https://www.dhs.gov/real-id-enforcement-brief for additional information.
+Please visit the government REAL ID website for additional information.